Holomorphic functions of finite order generated by Dirichlet series: A new scale of Banach spaces

 Corollary~\ref{41} immediately implies the following reformulation of an important result of M. Riesz published in \cite[Theorem 41]{HardyRiesz}.
 Actually, this result motivated much of the content of this article.

 \begin{Coro} If $f\in H_{\infty,\ell}^{\lambda}[\re>0]$, then for every $k>\ell\ge 0$ and $s\in [\re>0]$

 \end{Coro}

 Let us point out that the mentioned result of Riesz actually is formulated in terms of $(e^{\lambda},k)$-Riesz summability (recall the definition of $(\lambda,k)$-Riesz means of second kind from \eqref{secondkind}).
-In its original form given in \cite{HardyRiesz} it reads as follows .
+In its original form as given in \cite{HardyRiesz} it reads as follows (using our terminology of having a Riesz germ).

 \begin{Theo} Let $f\colon [\re>0] \to \C$ be holomorphic with a $\lambda$-Riesz germ $D=\sum a_{n}e^{-\lambda_{n}s}$.
 Assume that there is $\ell\ge 0$ such that

 Then for every $k>\ell$ and $s\in [\re>0]$